 Looks simple enough on the surface, but who decides on the number of story points in each story?

-Here’s how story points are calculated in Agile
+How to calculate story points in Agile

 As with hours, the people who will work on the product usually estimate story points for development.
 However, the estimation process is slightly different with story points.